 - Request to Amend an Approved Animal Use Protocol

 - Animal Use Protocol Renewal Application: For previously approved protocols involving animals

-- ACC Final Reporting: Year-end reporting for protocols involving animals
+- ACC Annual Reporting: Year-end reporting for protocols involving animals

 - ACC Incident Reporting: for recording and reporting unanticipated animal related incidents and mortality to the ACC.

 ACC Incident Reporting Instructions

 Note: The CCAC requires all major animal welfare incidents be reported to CCAC within 10 days of their occurrence.
 Examples of major incidents include: